masikh/Masikh-Python-LDAP-Suite/README.md

 	Network groups are stored in a network information services, such as LDAP, NIS, or NIS+, NOT in a local file.

-## About the Author/Programmer and Copyrights
+## <a name="gpl" />About the Author/Programmer and Copyrights

 Author:         Robert Nagtegaal
 E-mail:         robert@example.org, masikh@gmail.com
 Copyright:      Copyright 2013 Robert Nagtegaal
 		Robert Nagtegaal <masikh@gmail.com>
-                This program is distributed under the terms of the GNU General Public License (or the Lesser GPL)
+                This program is distributed under the terms of the GNU
+                General Public License (or the Lesser GPL)

 Thanks to:      Maartje Mulder (For putting up with all my absence)
                 Kristian Rietveld